AlbertStoykov/Clueless/Readme.md

 # Clueless
+<a href="https://clueless-quiz.netlify.app/" target="_blank">clueless-quiz.netlify.app</a><br>

 ### Lap-3- Quiz React Project

 # An Quiz App for Parties

 A Trivia-Quiz application that allows Users start a game with a limited number of players.
 They are able to choose difficulty level and topic for their quiz game.
-Players are able to answer trivia questions in turns and after a set number of turns a winner is declared.
-Scores are stored in a database at the end of the game.
+Players are able to answer trivia questions, and after a set number of those, a final score is declared.
-Users are then able to view a high scores list.

 <img src="https://user-images.githubusercontent.com/89043314/168554750-dd7a5a7c-3ee2-4e94-99a4-2ea06c0381f0.PNG" alt="Website concept" width="320">